-We might do a proper detailed scenario analysis, get facts right, make clear assumptions about all the scenarios, but we can never know if the scenario will play out exactly as we expect it to.
-For example, suppose a manager of a chocolate manufacturing company might assume that in the year 2017 if world chocolate consumers increase by 20% then his sale would rise by 10%.
-He came to this conclusion after following step by step structured approach to scenario analysis.
-But when the year ended he realized that the world chocolate consumers increased by 22% but his sales increased only by 5%.
-After further investigation, he found that the increased consumers preferred white chocolate, while he manufactured milk chocolate.
-By this example, we can conclude that while making a scenario we may consider some factors, but we can’t possibly consider all factors as thousands of factors affect a situation.
+We might do a proper detailed scenario analysis, get facts right, and make clear assumptions about all the scenarios, but we can never know if the scenario will play out exactly as we expect it to.
+For example, suppose a manager of a chocolate manufacturing company might assume that in the year 2017 if world chocolate consumers increase by 20%, his sale would rise by 10%.
+He came to this conclusion after following a step-by-step structured approach to scenario analysis.
+But when the year ended, he realized that the world chocolate consumers increased by 22%, but his sales increased only by 5%.
+After further investigation, he found that the increased consumers preferred white chocolate while he manufactured milk chocolate.
+By this example, we can conclude that while making a scenario, we may consider some factors, but we can’t possibly consider all factors as thousands of factors affect a situation.

 There are times when decision-makers take multiple scenarios – say best, average & worst.
-This is a dangerous situation because as human nature we consider that occurrence of average scenario is the most likely.
+This is a dangerous situation because, as human nature, we consider that occurrence of an average scenario is the most likely.
 Thus we are biased to make decisions based on average scenarios.
-The human brain is wired in a certain way & its perceptions affect all decision making.
+The human brain is wired in a certain way & its perceptions affect all decision-making.

 Requires Continuous Improvement

 Scenarios require continuous revision, refinement & control by an expert or a specialized team.
-In this fast growing times, a scenario considered today may take a very form in next 3-month period.
-One must periodically update the scenario analysis & make wise decisions to get maximum benefit out of scenario analysis.
+In these fast-growing times, a scenario considered today may take a very form in the next 3-month period.
+One must periodically update the scenario analysis & make wise decisions to get the maximum benefit out of scenario analysis.

 Scenario Analysis Vs. Sensitivity Analysis

 Many people confuse scenario analysis with sensitivity analysis.
-Even though the base of both the concepts is similar i.e. predicting outcomes given certain situations, they differ a lot.
-Sensitivity analysis is used to understand the effect of a set of independent variables on some dependent variable.
+Even though the base of both the concepts is similar, i.e., predicting outcomes given certain situations, they differ a lot.
+Sensitivity analysis is used to understand the effect of a set of independent variables on the same dependent variable.
 On the other hand, scenario analysis would require the financial analyst to describe a specific scenario in detail.
 Let us understand both with an example.